This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 However, the ACCC’s prosecution of cartel conduct taking place before 2007 has resulted in the imposition of significant fines:

-- The ACCC’s prosecution of the air cargo cartel has resulted in the imposition of A$40 million in penalties to date, with a number of proceedings still on foot.
+- the ACCC’s prosecution of the air cargo cartel has resulted in the imposition of more than A$52 million in penalties to date, the latest being penalties of A$5.5 million awarded against each of Korean Air Lines and Japan Airlines International Co Ltd. A number of proceedings against other airlines are still ongoing;

-- In April 2010, proceedings against members of a Western Australian commercial air conditioning cartel were finalised.
-Members of the cartel had engaged in bid-rigging and price fixing in relation to projects valued at A$129 million and were required to pay a total of A$9.27 million in penalties.
+- in April 2010, proceedings against members of a Western Australian commercial air conditioning cartel were finalised.
+Members of the cartel had engaged in bidrigging and price fixing in relation projects valued at A$129 million and were required to pay a total of A$9.27 million in penalties; and

-- In November 2007, a penalty of A$36 million was imposed on Visy for engaging in price fixing and market sharing in the cardboard packaging industry.
+- in November 2007, a penalty of A$6 million was imposed on Visy for engaging in price fixing and market sharing in the cardboard-packaging industry.
 Two Visy executives were required to pay pecuniary penalties of A$1.5 million and A$500,000 respectively.

 Immunity and leniency